justdan96/tsMuxer/README.md

     tsMuxeR <meta file name> <out file/dir name>
 ```

 tsMuxeR can be run in track detection mode or muxing mode.
-If run tsMuxeR  with only  one argument  then tsMuxeR  display  input track information  required to construct  meta  file.
-If run tsMuxeR  with two arguments tsMuxeR start muxing or demuxing process.
+If tsMuxeR is run with only one argument, then the program displays track information required to construct a meta file.
+When running with two arguments, tsMuxeR starts the muxing or demuxing process.

 ### Meta file format
-File MUST has extension .meta.
-This file  define files you want to  multiplex.
-First line of meta file contain additional parameters that apply to all tracks.
-In this case the line should begin with the word MUXOPT.
+File MUST have the .meta extension.
+This file defines files you want to multiplex.
+The first line of a meta file contains additional parameters that apply to all tracks.
+In this case the first line should begin with the word MUXOPT.

-Following lines indicate a list of tracks  and their parameters.
-The format is as follows:   `<code name>,   <file name>,   <parameters>`   Parameters are comma separated.
-Each parameter indicates the name and value.
+The following lines form a list of tracks and their parameters.
+The format is as follows: `<code name>,   <file name>,   <parameters>`.
+Parameters are separated with commas, with each parameter consisting of a name and a value, separated with an equals sign.
 Example of META file:
 ```
 MUXOPT --blu-ray
 V_MPEG4/ISO/AVC, D:/media/test/stream.h264, fps=25
 A_AC3, D:/media/test/stream.ac3, timeshift=-10000ms
 ```
-In this example one AC3 audio stream and one H264 video stream are  multiplexed to BD disk.
-Input file name can reference to elementary stream or track inside container.
+In this example one AC3 audio stream and one H264 video stream are multiplexed into BD disc.
+The input file name can reference an elementary stream or a track located inside a container.

 Supported input containers:
 * TS/M2TS/MTS